 Editors and Contributors

-Christopher H. Tienken, EdD, is an associate professor of education leadership, management, and policy.
-He is the author of more than 85 publications.
-His recent books include Cracking the Code of Education Reform: Creative Compliance and Ethical Leadership (Corwin Press, 2020) and The School Reform Landscape Reloaded: More Fraud, Myth, and Lies (Rowman and Littlefield2021).
+Christopher H. Tienken, EdD, is an Associate Professor of Education Leadership, Management, and Policy.
+He is the author of more than 85 publications whose recent books include Cracking the Code of Education Reform: Creative Compliance and Ethical Leadership (Corwin Press, 2020) and The School Reform Landscape Reloaded: More Fraud, Myth, and Lies (Rowman and Littlefield 2021).

-Carol A. Mullen, PhD, is Professor of Educational Leadership and Policy Studies, Virginia Tech.
-A twice-awarded US Fulbright scholar, she has authored over 190 publications and 27 academic books, including Canadian Indigenous Literature and Art (Brill, 2020); Revealing Creativity (Springer, 2020); Creativity Under Duress in Education?
-(Springer, 2019); and Handbook of Social Justice Interventions in Education (Springer, in press).
+Carol A. Mullen, PhD, is Professor of Educational Leadership and Policy Studies, Virginia Tech, and a US Fulbright scholar alumnus.
+She has authored over 240 articles and chapters and 28 academic books, including Canadian Indigenous Literature and Art (Brill, 2020); Revealing Creativity (Springer, 2020); Creativity Under Duress in Education?
+(Springer, 2019); and Handbook of Social Justice Interventions in Education (Springer, 2021).

-Associate Professor and Hibernia National Bank Endowed Professor
+Luke Stedrak, EdD, Associate Professor and Hibernia National Bank Endowed Professor, Southeastern Louisiana University.